CiaranWelsh/pycotools3/ReadMe.txt

 Package was developed by ciaran welsh (c.welsh2@newcastle.ac.uk) from Newcastle University, UK.

+This package was developed on Python 2.7 and Copasi version 16.
+Since version 16 three Copasi versions were released in quick sucession and some featuers about how copasi reads the CopasiML have apparantly changed.
+For this reason the current release of PyCoTools works on Copasi Version 16 and previous releases.
+Efforts will be made to develop a PyCoTools for the newest version of Copasi
+(version 19 at the date of writing this)

 The pycopi module is a set of python classes for interfacing with copasi via python.
 This can be used when a user wantes to setup an anaysis not native to COPASI, as exemplified by the Pydentify2 module.

-This package was developed on Python 2.7 and Copasi version 16.

     Features include:
         - GetModelQuantites()   - Class to retrieving information about model and model entities